 Students should verify:

-• Institutional accreditation from recognized accrediting bodies
+• Institutional accreditation from a recognized regional accrediting body – required for federal financial aid eligibility

-• Program-level accreditation where applicable
+• Program-level ABET accreditation where applicable – evaluates computing-specific curriculum, faculty, and outcomes

 Some Computer Science programs pursue ABET accreditation, which focuses on computing and engineering standards related to curriculum and learning outcomes.
+Not all accredited programs have ABET accreditation, and its absence does not necessarily indicate lower quality.

 Helpful pages: Computer Science Admissions Requirements, Financial Aid, Affordable Computer Science Programs, Is a Computer Science Degree Worth It